Our Community Market

 Patchwork Farm and the Community Stalls

-We also have a free Community Stall for the use of schools, scouts, cubs etc to get themselves known or to sell plants or to raise a little extra cash.
+We can also have a Community Stall for the use of schools, scouts, cubs etc to get themselves known or to sell plants or to raise a little extra cash.
 Just email us at [email protected]

 For the first year of the market, Rachel de Thample wrote a weekly recipe using produce from the stalls in the market.
 These were printed out and handed out for free to customers to help get an understanding of seasonal eating.
 These recipes can be found on our recipe page alongside others that have been given to us from cooks, chefs and fellow residents from Crystal Palace.
 Happy cooking.